Radu-Vele/Uni_Notes_Obsidian/Year 3/Semester 1/Structure of Computer Systems/Project/Handoff 4.md

 > [!question] Questions?
 > - should I make testbenches for each forwarding unit/hazard detection?
 > 	- `I guess so`
-> - mips testbench for Identifying the instructions more easily? - set some aliases maybe?
+> - mips testbench for Identifying the instructions more easily? - set some aliases maybe? `not really necessary`

 ## 1. Test the existing pipeline:
 - adapt it - define exact requirements